qcscine/molassembler/README.md

   - Can optionally choose four-atom or 10% partial metrization.
   - Embedding and refinement is performed in four spatial dimensions.

 ## Integrating

-This library requires the C++14 standard and a recent compiler (GCC >= 7).
+This library requires the C++14 standard.

-External library dependencies:
+Dependencies:

-- Boost 1.64
+- Boost >= 1.64
-- Eigen: vector arithmetic
-- dlib: BFGS solver
-- Delib: Common chemical exchange types
+- dlib >= 19.4
+- Eigen >= 3
+- Delib >= 0.2
+- (BLAS library, added if detected during compilation)

+Can currently be compiled with:

+- [x] GCC >= 7
+- [x] Clang >= 4
+- [ ] MSVC (compatibility issues with `constexpr` code)

+Windows compatibility is in progress.
+In the meantime, consider options like MinGW (compiles with GCC) or Visual Studio Codegen with Clang to create Windows libraries.

-External libraries included in tree and distribution:
+Unowned libraries included this distribution:

 - RingDecomposerLib[^1]: Unique Ring Family[^2] cycle detection
 - Outcome (until released in boost): Improved error propagation
 - nlohmann/json: JSON serialization
 - breathe: sphinx extension to extract docstrings from doxygen xml
+- spectra: ARPACK-like interface built on top of Eigen

+This library uses CMake to model dependencies and make builds platform-independent.

 ## Compilation